-HQ: Tucked away quietly in a private park in the Sussex countryside, this is the Cleaner Ocean Foundation's very modest base of operations from the outside.
-Small means low overheads, but thinking creatively does not require huge premises - it requires imagination and the ability to think outside the box.
+HQ: Tucked away quietly in a private park in the Sussex countryside, this is the Cleaner Ocean Foundation's very modest base of operations.
+Small means low overheads, but thinking creatively requires only imagination and the ability to think outside the box.

 The Cleaner Ocean Foundation (COF) is a small organization dedicated to keeping the seven seas as healthy as it can reasonably be, by floating ideas and developing concepts designed to influence policy makers and prominent international players.

 WORKSHOPS: We have three workshops and a flat concrete area for the fabrication of boats and parts.
 This is the metal working shop, where small cars had previously been hand constructed from scratch, two of them electric.